GAROLF05/The_Flemmards-SOEN341_Project_F25/docs/contributions.md

 - Helped organize and assign tasks in GitHub Issues.

 ### Elliot Boismartel
-- Transcribed US.08 to US.12, and US.15 to Github issues.
+- Conceptualized and detailed the ideas for:
-- Detailed US.15 and listed tasks for US.15.
+  - US.15
-- Detailed tasks for US.10 and US.11
+- Helped organize and assign tasks in GitHub Issues.

 ### Mostafa Maraie
 - Conceptualized and detailed the ideas for: